-The progress in the performance of the M&E tasks by the Consultants upto the end of the year 2022 has been presented in the succeeding sections:
+The cumulative progress of the performance of the M&E tasks by the Consultants upto June 2022 has been presented in the succeeding sections:

 2.4.2 Comprehensive M&E Framework for MDSP (Task 1)

 The M&E framework focuses on the need to monitor progress toward achieving desired project objectives.
 This is done through tracking key project indicators outlined in the result framework.
 The M&E framework is flexible and will accommodate shifting priorities over time.
 Properly applied, this tool can launch discussions about progress and emerging issues, inform the need for change, and increase the capacity of collaborative efforts with the project stakeholders.